FreiraumIO/glitch-rest/README.md

+does the zoho firebase synch for highlighting known urls of leads or "Betriebe" in research

 1) a) install this repo on a glitch as in https://glitch.com/edit/#!/hallowed-train - this will sync zoho data to firebase

 1) b) setup the right .env file (same values as later in step 4)